 NOTE: Your petition for accommodations WILL NOT be considered if FORM B is not completed by provider and returned to the Office of Bar Admissions by the posted deadline.
 Please note that the reviewing consultant requires recent testing and/or evaluations to be submitted with Form B–typically within the past 5 years with regard to attention/learning/psychological disabilities and within the past 1 year with regard to physical/visual/hearing disabilities.

 - Certificate of Accommodations - FORM C (Must be completed by an Official of your undergraduate or graduate institution, an Official of a national standardized examination, e.g. ACT; SAT; or LSAT, on which you received testing accommodations, or an Employer who provided you with accommodations).

 NOTE:You MUST copy and complete FORM C as many times necessary to send to each school, testing entity or workplace where you received accommodations.

 - Authorization for Release of Information - FORM D (Completed by the Applicants.
 For release of records from the Applicant’s medical and/or psychological authorities for the purpose of determining whether the Applicant is a qualified individual with a disability).

 NOTE:You MUST copy and complete FORM D as many times necessary to included each of the treatment care providers listed in Form B.

-DEADLINE FOR SUBMISSION OF ADA FORMS
+DEADLINE FOR SUBMISSION OF ALL ADA FORMS

 The REQUIRED FORMS and associated documentation MUST be received in the Office of Bar Admissions by the deadline posted above.
 Failure to provide all documentation by the deadline may result in your not being considered for the accommodations requested.